ballerina-platform/ballerina-dev-website/learn/other/security/http-client-authentication.md

 * `refreshConfig` - Configurations for refreshing the access token
     * `refreshUrl` - Refresh token URL for the refresh token server
     * `scopes` - Scope(s) of the access request
-    * `optionalParams` - Map of optional parameters to be used for the authorization endpoint
+    * `optionalParams` - Map of the optional parameters to be used for the authorization endpoint
     * `credentialBearer` - Bearer of the authentication credentials, which is sent to the authorization endpoint
         * `http:AUTH_HEADER_BEARER` - Indicates that the authentication credentials should be sent via the Authentication Header
         * `http:POST_BODY_BEARER` - Indicates that the Authentication credentials should be sent via the body of the POST request